PagerDuty/developer-docs/docs/REST-API/18-PCL-Overview.md

 - string comparison operations: `matches [exactly]`, `matches part [exactly]`, `matches regex [exactly]`
 - threshold conditions: `trigger_count`, `resetting_trigger_count`
 - other operations: `==`, `in`, `exists`, `now`

+NOTE: `now`, `trigger_count`, and `resetting_trigger_count` are only available to Event Intelligence (EI) customers.
+If you don't have EI, then trying to create a condition with these functions will return an error.

 The operations described below will have an initial codeblock which shows the syntax of the operation.
 It will look something like: